iangow/wrds_pg/audit/readme.md

 - Director and Officer Changes (`diroffichange`)
 - Non-timely Filer Information And Analysis (`nt`)

-In each case, the MCCGR database includes a table with the same name, but in general we do not include *all* variables that provided in the WRDS version of the table.
-Discussion of the changes we make are given below.
+In each case, the MCCGR database includes a table with the same name, but in general, we do not include *all* variables provided in the WRDS version of the table.
+A detailed discussion of the changes we make is given in the next section.

+## Issues identified and fixed

+While Audit Analytics provides comprehensive data, the tables provided by WRDS, unfortunately, are a complete mess and the data are often not well-formatted.
+One particular issue is that the tables are very much *not* normalized.
+So there is a lot of duplicated data and tables are loaded with extraneous information.
+Also, some textual variables are split across a number of columns, and some textual data is placed in separate tables.
+We identified and fixed the following three issues.

 ### Omission of financial variables

 Specifically, the WRDS tables often include variables from the "company financial block", which are financial statement variables such as net income or total assets for the "`closest`", "`match`", "`hiwater`", or "`prior`" periods (either quarters [`qu`] or years [`yr`]).
-These variables expand the size of the tables dramatically and their provenance is unclear (likely scraped from SEC filings, which the main source for Audit Analytics data).
+These variables expand the size of the tables dramatically, and their provenance is unclear (likely scraped from SEC filings, which are the primary source for Audit Analytics data).
 Also, the meaning of the terms "`closest`", "`match`", "`hiwater`", and "`prior`" is unclear and the data are very poorly documented on WRDS.
 So, we simply omit these variables when importing the data.